flower-os/flower/README.md

 are doing, e.g `acpi`.
 4. Commit your things
 5. Open a pull request.
 Select base as `development` (again, if you're editing code).
 6. Wait for review.
-Sorry if the reviews are a bit nitpicky -- @gegy1000 and I (@Restioson) usually write reviews like that.
+Sorry if the reviews are a bit nitpicky -- @gegy1000 and @Restioson (the maintainers) usually write reviews like that.
 It does help to keep code quality good though.
 7. Debate review comments/implement requested changes.
 8. Repeat until everyone is happy with the changes.